 Presentation of application.

-Amount of funding requested equitably fits within the annual budgeted amount for NZgNC education fund
+Amount of funding requested equitably fits within the annual budgeted amount for NZgNC education fund.
+If there are multiple applicants from one site, we may choose to discuss a set amount for that site to support the applicants.

 TUBE Writing Guidelines for Authors